 Acoustic surveys were carried out along all the transects.
+Four frequencies will be used (18, 38, 120 and 200 kHz).
 The survey targeted firstly micronekton aggregates that occurred around dynamic features linked to the eddies.
 Secondly, the dynamics of the migrating scattering layer and the pelagic layer communities was studied using acoustic results.
 A permanent watch of the sounder output was organized in order to capture (and note) acoustic events.
-This will help with future analysis of acoustic records.
-The acoustic surveys were pursued at a cruising speed of 10 knots or less.
-Additional information can be found in the acoustics result section (3.7.4).
+This will help for future analysis of acoustic records.
+The acoustic surveys were pursued at a cruising speed of 10 knots.
+Additional information can be found in the acoustics result section.